johndstein/s3-cross-account/README.md

 `misc/policy.json`.
 Replace `OTHER_ACCOUNT_NUMBER` with the AWS account number of the other account.

-Edit the policy's trust relationship.
+Edit the role's trust relationship.
 Use `misc/trust.json`.
 Replace `OTHER_ACCOUNT_NUMBER` with the AWS account number of the other account.

 ## S3 Bucket